Adam is a partner in Gilbert + Tobin’s Corporate Advisory group.

 - the major shareholders on the IPO and ASX-listings of Global Traffic Network, Veda and Collins Foods and Briscoe Group Limited, an NZX listed company, on its dual listing on the ASX;

-- the joint lead managers/ underwriters on a significant number of IPOs and ASX-listings, including Netwealth, New Energy Solar, Inghams, MYOB, Healthscope, the Costa Group, amaysim, Gateway Lifestyle, Estia Health, Craveable Brands, Alinta Energy Limited, Propertylink Group, Kogan.com, Scottish Pacific, Gateway Lifestyle; and
+- the joint lead managers/ underwriters on a significant number of IPOs and ASX-listings, including Vintage Energy, Netwealth, New Energy Solar, Inghams, MYOB, Healthscope, the Costa Group, amaysim, Gateway Lifestyle, Estia Health, Craveable Brands, Alinta Energy Limited, Propertylink Group, Kogan.com, Scottish Pacific, Gateway Lifestyle;

-- the issuers various rights issues, including those undertaken by Beach Energy (to fund its acquisition of Lattice Energy from Origin), TPG (to fund its acquisition of additional mobile spectrum), M2 Telecom (to fund its acquisition of Primus Telecommunications) and Evolution Mining; and
+- the issuers various rights issues, including those undertaken by Beach Energy (to fund its acquisition of Lattice Energy from Origin), TPG (to fund its acquisition of additional mobile spectrum), M2 Telecom (to fund its acquisition of Primus Telecommunications) and Evolution Mining as well as advising several ASX-listed companies on institutional placements and associated securities purchase plans; and

-- the underwriters on the rights issues and other secondary capital raisings by Pact Group Holdings, Yancoal (to fund its acquisition of Coal & Allied from Rio Tinto), APA Group, Evolution Mining, Transurban, Flexigroup, SpeedCast, APN News & Media and Mayne Pharma.
+- the underwriters on the rights issues and other secondary capital raisings, including by Village Roadshow Limited, AUB Group, Sheffield Resources, SCA Property Group, Bingo Industries Limited, Primary Health Care (now Healius), Reliance Worldwide Corporation, Pact Group Holdings, Yancoal (to fund its acquisition of Coal & Allied from Rio Tinto), APA Group, Evolution Mining, Transurban, Flexigroup, SpeedCast, APN News & Media and Mayne Pharma.

-Adam has also advised on a number of “block trade” sales (including advising Caltex on its $270m off-market buy-back by way of a tender offer, as well as on the $4.7bn selldown by Caltex’s former largest shareholder, Chevron and various private equity sponsors on their block trade sales), on capital management transactions, such as off-market buybacks (including Caltex on its $270m off-market buy-back by way of a tender offer) as well as on securities law enforcement matters and equity derivative transactions (both in connection with securities offerings and in pre-bid stake acquisition scenarios on hostile M&A transactions).
+Adam has also advised on a number of “block trade” sales (including advising the major shareholder of GTN Limited on its staged sell down via block trades as well as on the $4.7bn selldown by Caltex’s former largest shareholder, Chevron and various private equity sponsors on their block trade sales), on capital management transactions, such as off-market buybacks (including Caltex on its $270m off-market buy-back by way of a tender offer) as well as on securities law enforcement matters and equity derivative transactions (both in connection with securities offerings and in pre-bid stake acquisition scenarios on hostile M&A transactions).

 Adam regularly acts on public regulated, as well as on private, merger and acquisitions transactions and also provides advice to ASX-listed companies on shareholder activism and shareholder matters as well as advises on corporate governance and executive remuneration.